-Logic tells us that the more properties we own, the more rental income we can make, and the more capital gain we can accrue.
-When you accumulate more wealth, in theory, you should be able to retire earlier.
+The more properties you own, the more rental income you’ll make, and the more capital gain you’ll acquire.
+When you accumulate more wealth, in theory, you can retire early or earlier.

 But the reality is most people cannot buy properties endlessly.

 So, how many properties do you need to own to retire early?

 I believe you need to own three properties, almost mortgage-free, at a minimal.